JoeriHermans/warpdrive/README.md

 # Tag And Warp

-Easily tag locations in deep space (directories) and easily warp (like the space drive) to them with a few keystrokes.
+Easily tag locations in deep space (directories) and warp (like the space drive) to them with a few keystrokes.

 ## Installation